 I enjoy looking back through past responses and seeing entries from the past.
 I'm sure you will too!

-The next aspect of the Friday digital bullet journal is that we automatically compile charts/graphs on the fly.
+The next aspect of the Friday digital bullet journal is that we automatically compile stats on the fly.
 For example, if you have a yes/no question, we will automatically create a chart so you can track your progress over time.

 This is important as it reinforces the habit and helps you establish streaks.
 Remember, the goal of any solution is to create healthy habits and improve productivity, otherwise, you will not capture the benefits of journaling.

 We also built Friday for Teams.
 While we recommend keeping your personal bullet journal separate from your work journal, you can invite peers and establish healthy work habits.
 You can use Friday to do weekly status reports, daily standups, and 1-1 meetings.
 The list of possibilities is infinite.

 To wrap up, Friday is not a complete carbon copy of the bullet journaling method, but we've adopted similar principles and brought it to a digital space.
 If you are worries that you won't be able to build a regular habit with a paper journal, you should try Friday (sign up for free) instead!